 |The carved wreaths around the attic windows were an elegant detail.|

-The fashionable house at No. 76 was sold to pharmacist William Burrell.
+The fashionable house at 76 Bank Street was sold to pharmacist William Burrell.
 It is unclear how long the Burrell family lived here.

 Ten years later New York City’s disjointed collection of volunteer companies was done away with and the professional Metropolitan District Fire Department was organized.
 Springsteen apparently chose firefighting over carpentry as a career and was listed in directories thereafter as “fireman.”

 By 1878 the Springsteen family had moved into 76 Bank Street.
 Henry was earning $100.92 a month as a firefighter—an annual salary of about $30,000 today.
 Raises in the Fire Department did not come quickly, it would appear, for in 1883 he was still earning the same amount.
 Henry was now assigned to Engine Company No. 19 at 355 West 25th Street.

 Springsteen died in 1889 and his widow received $1,000 in death benefits from the City.